annafedele/mdef/docs/term1/03-Design Studio 01.md

 ![Alt text](../images/sensor_test2.gif){: .image-45-size-left}
 <brr>
-Concept of *hyperconnectivity*: shifting the focus no more on a person-to-person relationship but passing trought the person-to-machine and ending in the irrepressible and irreversible relationship that eliminates pure personal physicality in the **machine-to-machine** relationship, which seems the only medium from here, to the near future.
+Concept of *hyperconnectivity*: shifting the focus no more on a person-to-person relationship but passing trought the person-to-machine and ==ending in the irrepressible and irreversible relationship that eliminates pure personal physicality in the **machine-to-machine** relationship, which seems the only medium from here, to the near future.==

 ### **CYBER UNION** :Sexual interactions in the future
 *The concept of pleasure and physical enjoyment are no longer directed by the person-to-person connection but by the machine-to-machine interaction lead by two proximity sensors that create a fictitious connection between the two people, but, at the same time the deed is charged with intimacy and pleasure.
 The relationship results an interaction between two digital models that actually touch and interact as if it were a condition of sexual intimacy that brings pleasure.*